Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

 ### **Accessability** CHECK THIS BEFORE PROJECT COMPLETION!!
 In addition to the accessability score on light house I also used [WAVE - Web accessability evaluation tool](https://wave.webaim.org/) to check my pages for accessability and no errors were returned.
 ***
+### **Third Party Testing and Feedback**

+1. **Final result "Draw"**
+    * ***Tester feedback: Shaun Russell***
+        * The "Final Result: Draw" outcome is confusing to the user.
+        * Suggestion: Have "Win" and "Lose" game completion options only.
+        * Draw will continously tally until Win or Lose scores reach three.
+2. **Final result "Lose"**
+    * ***Tester feedback: Shaun Russell***
+        * The "Final Result: Lose" outcome isn't obvious enough to the user.
+        * Suggestion: Have a single "Lose" game gif.
+        * Lose outcome is still less favourable than win, as the single gif will be displayed every time a loss result is reached.

 [return to README.md](README.md)